List of animals of Malaysia

 This is a list of animals found in Malaysia.
-Malaysia is a humid country, with its rainforests hosting a wide array of animal species.
-There are around 361 mammals species, 250 reptile species, and 150 frog species found in Malaysia.
+Malaysia is a humid country, with rainforests hosting a wide array of animal species.
+There are around 361 mammal species, 250 reptile species, and 150 frog species found in Malaysia.
 Approximately 677 bird species are found on Peninsular Malaysia alone (and 694 for Malaysia).
 Malaysia's marine territory also holds a great diversity of life, with the country's waters being part of the Coral Triangle.